qwename/ch_scripts/README.md

 ##### Watch live statistics by reading the Flash cookie which updates every 30 seconds or so.

-Stats are written to the file "live_plot", and can be read again by the script by passing it as an argument.
+Stats are written to the supplied file argument, and can be read again by the script by passing it as an argument.

 The live_plot files are automatically copied to a timestamped file every ascension, or on script execution if an existing file is detected.

 ```
-./watch_live.sh
 ./watch_live.sh live_plot
 ```